Rakesh9100/CalcDiverse/Calculators/Arithmetic-Geometric-Progression-Calculator/README.md

-# Arithmetic-Geometric Progression Calculator
+# <p align="center">Arithmetic Geometric Progression Calculator</p>

 ## Description :-

-Calculates nth Term and sum of n Terms of the Arithematic-Geometric Sequence.
+Calculates the nth Term and sum of n Terms of the Arithematic-Geometric Sequence.

 ## Tech Stacks :-